 The 4WD accessory and modifications industry has never been bigger than it is today.
 You can get everything from BCDC battery chargers through to chassis extensions, hot water on demand systems, portal axles and everything in between.
 Whilst this is great in many ways, it creates a huge opportunity for people to make costly mistakes when it comes to modifying their 4WD.

 It’s not hard to throw thousands of dollars at a 4WD in accessories and modifications.
 The thing is though, are you getting good value for money, or are you just flushing it down the toilet?
-There’s a heap of common mistakes that are made when adding accessories and modifying 4WD’s in Australia.
+There’s a heap of common mistakes that are made when adding accessories and modifying 4WD’s in Australia, and in this post we check them out.

 Expecting to get your money back